denley/denley.github.io/policies/8ballref.md

 - Crashlytics
 - Fabric

-###Contact Us
+### Contact Us
-If you have any questions or suggestions about [my|our] Privacy Policy, do not hesitate to contact us at 8ballref@denley.me
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at 8ballref@denley.me